Sixth Form Life

 Sixth Form Council

-The Student Leadership Council is run by our Student Presidents (both Year 13 students).
+The Student Leadership Council is run by our Student Presidents (Year 13 students).
 Members of the Sixth Form Council play an active role in the whole school Student Leadership Council, through chairing meetings, writing up minutes as well as reporting to the Governors and Senior Leadership Team.

 The Sixth Form Council also fundraises for an end of year event, for example by providing refreshments at the school show.